Professional Reviews

 Snapchat

-One thing I really like about Kaspersky Safe Kids’s app filtering is that you can choose which apps can still be used even if your child’s device is blocked.
+The app filtering lets you choose which apps can still be used even if your child’s device is blocked.
 So even if your child uses up their daily screen time limit, they could still use an app like Zoom to communicate with their tutor or teacher.

 You also get access to app usage reports, which show you which apps your kids use the most and how long they use them for.
 In addition, you can also quickly block, restrict, or whitelist an app on this screen.
 Unfortunately, you can’t get iOS app usage statistics.